AlienTux/blenderScripts/README.md

 # Simple Blender addons & scripts

-This is a (very basic) collection of scripts I have written myself and find useful.
+This is a (very basic) collection of scripts I have written either myself or found around the web and collected.

 ## Dvorak Keyboard Layout